George, Leonard score 21 as Clippers beat Warriors 108-101

 KERR REFLECTS

-Lue and Warriors coach Steve Kerr were open to their players taking a stand — or a knee — after the violence in Washington.
+Lue and Kerr were open to their players taking a stand — or a knee — after the violence in Washington and the two coaches talked before tipoff.

 “I started the day thinking about how we were going to guard Lou Williams without fouling him, suddenly that didn’t seem quite as important when I turned the TV on as shootaround was beginning,” Kerr said. “… It’s just a clear reminder that the truth matters in our country.”